seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 Dhamma-eye that enables one to see the *Nibbānic* solution in the very structure of the *saṁsāric* problem.

-In our quotation from the *MahāNidānasutta* it was said that all pathways for verbal expression, terminology and designation exist so long as the vortex of *saṁsāra* is kept going.[^fn93] The implication, therefore, is that they have no existence beyond it.
+In our quotation from the *Mahānidānasutta* it was said that all pathways for verbal expression, terminology and designation exist so long as the vortex of *saṁsāra* is kept going.[^fn93] The implication, therefore, is that they have no existence beyond it.
 This is the significance of the word *ettāvatā*, "in so far